uk000/goto/README.md

 # <a name="server-response-payload"></a>
 ## > Response Payload
-This feature allows setting either a specific custom payload to be delivered based on request match criteria, or otherwise configure serve to send random auto-generated response payloads.
+This feature allows setting either a specific custom payload to be delivered based on request match criteria, or configure server to send random auto-generated response payloads.

 A payload configuration can also `capture` values from the URI/Header/Query that it matches, as described in a section below.